Repairing the harm and loss caused by crime.

 As a volunteer, there are rewarding benefits that can be utilized throughout life.
 In addition to the many networking opportunities that will present themselves while working in the community, volunteers receive skill development training in:

 - Communication skills and techniques

-Volunteers also receive new skills for career development in law, criminology and social work.
+Volunteers also gain new skills for career development in law, criminology and social work.

-Cumberland Restorative Justice Society has a volunteer board of directors that meet six times a year.
+Cumberland Restorative Justice Society has a volunteer board of directors that meets five - six times a year.